 This project activity is particularly attractive to employers, as it provides an opportunity to deal with a real issue in an efficient and cost-effective manner.
 Often, the project outcomes have a significant impact on the sponsoring business.

-The MSc Aerospace is accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.
+The MSc Aerospace is accredited by the Institution of Mechanical Engineers (IMechE).

 The awards within the ECCDF Framework have been developed in conjunction with one another and have been endorsed by the Engineering Council as able to provide the learning required for CEng registration, facilitated through the Institutions "Learning Contracts" process.
 The Framework provides a vehicle for individuals to develop a portfolio of evidence towards Chartered Engineer registration.

 The awards are co-taught with the cohort comprising a mixture of engineering disciplines and organisations from across the Advanced Engineering and Aerospace sectors, allowing students to simultaneously broaden their understanding of other contexts.